perought/recommender-web-site/README.md

 * django-crispy-forms
 * (requirements texts are verbose)
 ## Run: ##
 * First you should do MySQL configurations.
-Once you download the repository run `python manage.py makemigrations` and `python manage.py migrate` then create sql scripts for given 4 cvs files by using code piece from Jupyter Notebook.
+Once you download the repository run following commands on the same directory with `manage.py`:
+`python manage.py makemigrations` and `python manage.py migrate` then create sql scripts for given 4 cvs files and users by using code piece from Jupyter Notebook.
 Run sql script.
 Copy your favorite image to _rcsystem/static/rcsystem/images/_.
-When it is finished run `python manage.py runserver` and go to http://127.0.0.1:8000/
+When it is finished run `python manage.py runserver` and go to http://127.0.0.1:8000/.
+Create a new user for you, rate at least 5 books and 5 movies then get your recommended books and movies!
 ## Datasets: ##
 * Book dataset:
   * I use datasets from Kaggle.
 In the Jupyter Notebook file (it is a little messy) you can see how the datasets are processed, merged and models are created.